Under active development — things may change.

 Theming

-Blocks use semantic color tokens from shadcn/ui (background, foreground, muted, primary, etc.) rather than hardcoded color values.
-If your project has a custom shadcn/ui theme, blocks will pick it up automatically.
+Blocks use color tokens from shadcn/ui — names like background, foreground, muted, and primary that refer to your project's color palette rather than specific color values.
+If your project already has a custom shadcn/ui theme, blocks pick it up automatically with no extra work.

 CSS